 What are some time wasters in your life right now?
 In 10 years will you regret spending time doing those things or will you be glad you invested time in something that makes a difference?

 If you’re planning to live to 100 you’ve just begun the second half of your life.
-That means a new beginning, right?

 Write out a deep dive about what you want your life to look like, everything, dream big.
 Consider this a journaling experiment.
 Take some time to imagine what you want your life to look like and write it down.